 Long reaction times have degrees of metamorphosis but do not affect the molecular weight.

-Ans.
 A chain-growth polymer always grows one monomer at a time.
-However, in step-growth, the polymer chain doubles with every step.
+However, in step growth, the polymer chain doubles with every step.
 As a result, the rate of growth in both polymers is drastically different from each other.

 That was all I had to say about Step Growth vs Chain Growth Polymerization.
-Both the polymerization techniques are important for producing mainstream and useful polymers.
-The differentiation between the both is easy to understand but crucial, so chose wisely.
+Both polymerization techniques are important for producing mainstream and useful polymers.
+The differentiation between the both is easy to understand but crucial, so choose wisely.